NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 *Note:* If somebody would spy on your connection through Port 80 (the default *http* port), they will be seeing the websites which are being transferred.
 However for public Websites (e.g. your homepage), this is not a concern, as they are public anyway.
 If you wanted to encrypt the data being transferred (e.g. for credit card payments), you would need to set up a *https* connection for your websites instead.
 {% endBgBox %}

+Note that each Port that you free up is also a **potential entry point** to your instance.
+However, a *server application* needs to be "listening" to this port in order to establish a connection.
 If no server application is listening to the Port, it is also not possible to connect to it.
-You have to make sure that the server application which is "listening" for incoming connections on the Port is secure, or it could "leak" access to other parts than the website files to hackers.
+You have to make sure that the server application which is "listening" for incoming connections on the Port is secure, or it could compromise your instance and make it vulnerable to hacking attempts.

 **Summary:**

 1. You should **only free up Ports which are required**, and not a whole set of ports.
     Why?
-Say your VM gets infected and a malicious *server application* tries to open up access at some random Port, say 5000.
+Say your VM gets infected and a malicious *server application* tries to open up access at some Port, say 5000.
 If you have freed up all ports, the malicious application will be successful.
 Freeing up only the necessary ports increases security because the likelyhood of finding an open port is smaller.
 If, for example, you free up only port 70 (to name a random choice), and a server application is listening for connections on port 70, there will be *no* free port which allows access from outside (because port 70 is already busy)!

 2. You should also make sure that the installed **server application is secure** (not some dubious software you downloaded from the internet) and that it is up and running, listening on this Port for incoming connections.